In 2017, I was elected to West Chester Trustee. It has been the honor of my life to serve the people of West Chester.

-Ann has earned degrees from the University of Cincinnati including a Bachelor of Art in Psychology, a Bachelor’s Degree in Elementary Education and a Master’s Degree in Curriculum and Instruction.
+While down at UC, I earned a Bachelor of Art in Psychology, a Bachelor’s Degree in Elementary Education, and a Master’s Degree in Curriculum and Instruction in Education.

-In 2016, Ann was elected to the Ohio Republican State Central Committee to represent Butler County, Ohio Republicans on the governing body of the Ohio Republican Party.
-She was key in the implementation of the Republican National Platform for Ohio, after not having a platform for years.
-Ann was also involved with the election of Ohio Republican Party Chairwoman Jane Timken.
+In 2016, I was elected to the Ohio Republican State Central Committee to represent Butler County, Ohio Republicans on the governing body of the Ohio Republican Party.
+I was key in the implementation of the Republican National Platform for Ohio, after not having a platform for years.
+I was also involved with the election of Ohio Republican Party Chairwoman Jane Timken.

-In 2016, Ann was Co-chair of the Trump campaign in Butler County.
+In 2016, I was Co-chair of the Trump campaign in Butler County.
 The election of President Trump and the work done on the campaign in Butler County was an amazing experience.